-Eye Contact If this product comes in contact with eyes: Wash out immediately with water.
-If irritation continues, seek medical attention.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: ► Flush skin and hair with running water (and soap if available). ► Seek medical attention in event of irritation.
-Inhalation If furnes, aerosols or combustion products are inhaled remove from contaminated area.
+Eye Contact If this product comes in contact with eyes: • Wash out immediately with water. • If irritation continues, seek medical attention. • Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
+Skin Contact If skin or hair contact occurs: Flush skin and hair with running water (and soap if available).
+Seek medical attention in event of irritation.
+Inhalation If fumes, aerosols or combustion products are inhaled remove from contaminated area.
 Other measures are usually unnecessary.
 Following uptake by inhalation, move person to an area free from risk of further exposure.
 Oxygen or artificial respiration should be administered as needed.
 Asthmatic-type symptoms may develop and may be immediate or delayed up to several hours.
 Treatment is essentially symptomatic.
 A physician should be consulted.
-Ingestion Immediately give a glass of water.
-First aid is not generally required.
-If in doubt, contact a Poisons Information Centre or a doctor.
+Ingestion ▶ Wash out mouth with water. ▶ Do not induce vomiting unless directed to do so by medical personnel.
+Medical advice is required.